E-Statistics, Group Invariance and Anytime Valid Testing: Main Results

-We end by showing that, in our group-invariant setting, any statistic that is GROW is also relatively GROW, meaning that any $\E$-statistic that maximizes (\ref{eq:relative_grow_objective}) also maximizes (\ref{eq:grow_objective}).
-This is not true in general \citep[see][]{turner_two-sample_2021}, and the result relies crucially on the invariant structure of the models under consideration.
-We give the proof of the following proposition at the end of the section.
+Corollary~\ref{cor:main_corollary} follows from the combination of Theorem~\ref{theo:main_theorem} with Theorem~\ref{theo:ghk_theo1}.
+The results are stated in terms of the likelihood ratio of any maximal invariant for the original data.
+However, as mentioned briefly in Section~\ref{sec:intro-group-invariance} and in detail in Appendix~\ref{app:sufficiency}, one can use instead any maximal invariant for a sufficient statistic of the original data, rather than for the data itself.
+The resulting likelihood ratio is identical and the optimality results therefore remain valid.
+Next, we show that in the group-invariant setting, any statistic that is GROW is also relatively GROW, meaning that any \E-statistic that maximizes \eqref{eq:grow_objective} also maximizes \eqref{eq:relative_grow_objective}.
+This is not true in general; the result relies crucially on the invariance of the models.
+For example, for contingency tables, the two $\E$-statistics are vastly different \citep{turner_two-sample_2023}.